Robert42/cairo_xcb_alpha_test/README.md

 Now when you start the program, after a second, you should see `TIMEOUT!` being printed to the console.

 ### Redraw
-To redraw, we need to send the expose event ourselves from the timeout handler.
+To redraw, we need to send the expose event from the timeout handler.
 ```c
 void handle_timeout(int)
 {